xnw9/SupportBank/README.md

 - [ ] Modify your program to accept JSON files in addition to CSV files (`JSON.parse()`)
 - [ ] adding a new command: `Import File` which reads the file from disk.
 You'll need different behaviour for CSV and JSON files

+***Try to keep your modules small and focused, and make their function obvious based on their name.
+Try not to have common functionality repeated across two or more modules!***